-Prior to returning to his South Louisiana roots to practice, Dr. Kidder finished a one-year fellowship in movement disorders.
-His training focused on the specialized treatment of neurodegenerative disorders like Parkinson’s Disease as well as dystonia, spasticity and tremors through advanced methods including Deep Brain Stimulation, botox injections, and inthracel baclofen pumps.
+Prior to returning to his South Louisiana roots to begin his practice at The NeuroMedical Center Clinic, Dr. Kidder finished a one-year fellowship in movement disorders.
+His training focused on the specialized treatment of neurodegenerative disorders like Parkinson’s Disease as well as dystonia, spasticity and tremors through advanced methods including deep brain stimulation (DBS), botox injections, and intrathecel baclofen pumps.

 While a part of The NeuroMedical Center’s nationally-recognized movement disorder team, Dr. Kidder also serves his community as the Stroke Medical Director at Our Lady of the Lake Regional Medical Center in Baton Rouge, Louisiana.